moeenm/BERTNN/README.md

 You don't need any programming background to use BERTNN.
 We've set up a user-friendly platform on Google Colab, allowing you to experiment with BERTNN without any coding.

+You can watch this [introductory video](https://youtu.be/E2DFkGr3FXg) about how to run the tool on Google Colab/Cloud.

 - **Google Colab**: [Access BERTNN on Google Colab](https://colab.research.google.com/drive/1ej1wldgDgjOOu2OBf3xXasq51L6V-gft?usp=sharing#scrollTo=o4b02VADlYT0)
 - **Note**: We recommend logging in with your personal Google account, as university or work accounts may not support all features.